Sikilabs/django-unique/README.md

 generate unique urls associated to a user each unique url is linked to an object and a user.
 The url usage can be tracked by clicks number.
 Each url has an expiration date.

-Thanks to Net Batchelder : http://stackoverflow.com/a/1360222
+Thanks to Ned Batchelder : http://stackoverflow.com/a/1360222

 This become very handy when your models are actual files and you want to make them available for download with a minimal level of security.